-Disparities in Opportunity
+Disparities in Opportunity.
 The Department of Housing and Community Development, using the California Tax Credit Allocation Committee's mapping, identifies areas of low resource, moderate resource, high resource, and highest resource, indicating proximity to a variety resources, including education, environmental factors, jobs, and others.
-The distribution of sites across these resource categories is shown below.
+The majority of the County's identified housing sites are in moderate resource areas or higher.
+In total, eighty-one % of multifamily units are located in moderate resource areas or higher, and 19 % of multifamily units in are low resource areas.
+However, apart from vacant single family sites, most multifamily sites are not in high or highest resource areas, although some sites proposed for rezoning are in the high resource category.